 Students in violation of the dress code will be required to change immediately.
-If this requires a student to checkout, the absence will be marked as unexcused.
-For secondary schools, if violations become chronic, additional consequences may include detention, In-School Suspension, or Out-of-School Suspension.
+If this requires a student to check-out, the absence will be marked as unexcused.

 District Wide Grades K-12 Guidelines

 1. Clothing should fit properly; be the correct size for the student's body size and type.